pmichel31415/dynet-att/README.md

 For more details on the available parameters

+The `script` folder contains a bash script to launch training & testing.
+Beware that the default config uses the GPU.

 ## Model

 The current model uses LSTMs (`dynet.VanillaLSTM`) for the encoder(s) and decoder, as well as MLP attention.